JounQin/vue-template-es2015-loader/README.md

 You need to add `vue-loader` into your (dev)dependencies, which is required to use inside.

 With this package/loader, you could specific your template, script, style out of `.vue`, what means you can write your template in a `.pug` or other template engine.

 Of course, you should handler the template loader by yourself.

+## Why not just use `template` option

+The `template` option requires Vue to compile it when app is running, what means you must use `vue/dist/vue.common.js` instead of `vue.runtime.common.js`(`main` field in `package.json`).
+Then your bundle size will be a bit larger and your app will be a bit slower than excluding the compiler and compiling it in advance.

+That is what this module wants to do (same as the `vue-loader).

-## Example
+## Configuration

 If your are using `pug`, try to add a loader config as following: